vindar/ILI9341_T4/README.md

 - If CS = 255, do not forget to connect the CS pin from the display (if present) to GND.
 - If RST = 255, do not forget to connect the RST pin from the display to 3.3V

-### 1. Including the library
+### 1. Installing/Including the library

+The library can be installed directly from Arduino's or PlatformIO's library manager (search for ILI9341_T4).
+Alternatively, one can simply copy this git repository into arduino's `/libraries` subfolder.

-As for any arduino library, it should be installed in arduino's `/libraries` subfolder where it will be found automatically.
-Then, we only need to include the library's main header.
+In order to use the library, we only need to include the library's main header:
 ```
 #include <ILI9341_T4.h>
 ```
-Everything in the library is located under the `ILI9341_T4` namespace so the include will not pollute the global namespace.
+Everything in the library is located under the `ILI9341_T4` namespace to prevent polluting the global namespace.

 ### 2. Creation of the global objects